V4Fire/Client/src/base/b-router/README.md

 }
 ```

-To reset the router state you should invoke `state.resetRouter()` from your component instance or invoke the root reset method.
+To reset the router state you should invoke `state.resetRouter()` from a component instance or invoke the root reset method.
 By default, all properties from syncRouterState will rewrite to undefined.

-### Taking parameters from the root